 When you launch Keychain Access you will notice that the window is split into three parts.
 The top-left part displays keychains that are available to you.
 The section that appears below the list of keychains is Category and it allows you to see specific types of keychains stored including secure notes, certificates and passwords.

-The section that takes most of the Keychain Access window shows the content of determined category items like all the applications that require a password.
-If you double-click on any of these items (except certificates), a window will be opened and it will show you the item’s attributes including name, associated accounts and location.
+The section that takes most of the Keychain Access window shows the contents of category items like all the applications that require a password.
+If you double-click on any of these items (except certificates), a window will be opened and it will show you the item’s attributes including name, associated accounts, and location.
 You will also be able to see the services and programs that can access that specific item.

-The best option is to change the Logon keychain password regularly, following the below steps:
+The best option is to change the logon keychain password regularly by following the steps below:

-1. Select the login keychain in Keychain Access and the Edit, followed by Change Password for Keychain login.
+- Select the login keychain in Keychain Access and then Edit, followed by Change Password for Keychain login.

-3. Log out of your account and then log back in using the new password.
-Whenever one of the passwords stored in the login keychain is required, you will be asked to enter your account password.
+- Log out of your account and then log back in using the new password.
+Whenever one of the passwords stored in the login Keychain is required, you will be asked to enter your account password.
 If you remain logged in, you would not need to enter the password again.